Limestone Correctional inmate stabbed

 Limestone Correctional is in Limestone County.
 It is designed to hold a maximum of 1,628 inmates but as of the end of May, the most recent data available, held 2,339 inmates.

-According to a statistical report released last month, the prison had 13 inmate-on-inmate assaults in May, and has had 69 such assaults this year.
-ADOC reported 32 year-to-date inmate assaults of prison staff.
+According to a statistical report released last month, the prison had 13 inmate-on-inmate assaults in May, and as of the end of May had 69 such assaults this year.
+ADOC reported 32 year-to-date inmate assaults on prison staff.

+Also as of the end of May, ADOC reported 652 year-to-date inmate-on-inmate assaults in the statewide prison system, seven of which resulted in a death, and 232 assaults on staff.
+This was in addition to 49 attempted inmate suicides this year, none of which resulted in deaths.

+The U.S. Department of Justice has sued Alabama over a prison system it says is riddled with prisoner-on-prisoner and guard-on-prisoner violence.

 — eric@decaturdaily.com or 256-340-2435.
 Twitter @DD_Fleischauer.